ManifoldScholar/manifold-docusaurus/docs/administering/configuring/export_targets.md

 import Spec from "@theme/Spec";

 :::location
-Export Targets are managed in the Manifold backend, situated as a submenu of **Settings**.
+The fields discussed in this section can be accessed from the Manifold backend by selecting **Settings** from the main menu and then **Export Targets** in the submenu.

 Only users logged in with **Admin** role can access this view.
 :::

 ## What are Export Targets?